 F: Energized

-A: Remember the positives about the patient, recalls previous good interactions, talk to her in a supportive, kind way, don’t ruminate about how hard she is, doesn’t dread going to see her
+A: Remember the positives about the patient, recalls previous good interactions, talk to her in a supportive, kind way, doesn’t ruminate about how resistant she is, doesn’t dread going to see her

 R: She’s having fun seeing the patient